 BTEC Programs of Study

 Prepares students to repair and refinish motor vehicle bodies.
 The course includes chassis alignment, reconstruction of components and repainting.
-Prerequisites - good color differentiation, hand-eye coordination, manual dexterity.
-Note: not recommended for individuals with respiratory or allergy problems
+This is a two-year ASE Certified Program for this highly technical field.
+Prerequisites - good color differentiation, hand-eye coordination, manual dexterity; students must receive a "C" or better in Level I and complete the safety certification to enroll in Level II.
+Note: not recommended for individuals with respiratory or allergy problems.

 Prepares students to diagnose and repair motor vehicles.
-The course includes instruction in brake systems, engine tune-up and repair, electrical systems, cooling systems and suspensions.
+The course includes instruction in brake systems, engine tune-up and repair, electrical systems, cooling systems and suspension.
+This is an ASE Certified two-year program.
+After the successful completion of Level II, dual enrolled students will earn the Automotive Analysis and Repair Career Studies Certificate.
+Students must receive a "C" or better in Level I and complete the safety certification to enroll in Level II.
 Prerequisites - mechanical aptitude, knowledge of basic mathematics and ability to read technical manuals.

 Instructor: Phillip Simmons

 Designed to develop skills and training in carpentry, masonry, residential wiring and plumbing.
 Students learn to use, care for, handle safely, tools, machinery, equipment, and materials commonly used in all building trades areas.
+Students must receive a "c" or better in Level I and have completed the safety certification to enroll in Level II.
 Prerequisites - good basic math skills.

-This course allows students to gain practical experience in assembling a computer system, installing an operating system, troubleshooting computers and peripherals, and using system tools to diagnostic software.
+This course allows students to gain practical experience in assembling a computer system, installing an operating system, troubleshooting computers and peripherals, and using system tools and diagnostic software.
 Students also have the opportunity to develop skills in computer networking and resource sharing.
+The advanced course provides students with training in procedures for optimizing and troubleshooting concepts for computer systems and subsystems.
+Emphasis is placed on technical proficiency, skill-building, and workplace readiness.
 Upon successful completion of the course, students may qualify to take the A+ certification exam.

 Prepares students for state licensing as cosmetologists.
 The course includes manicuring, shampooing, scalp and hair treatment, chemical services, hair styling and salon management.
-Prerequisites - hand-eye- coordination, manual dexterity, good color discrimination and ability to fallow oral or written instructions.
+Prerequisites - hand-eye- coordination, manual dexterity, good color discrimination and ability to follow oral or written instructions

 Included in the 2 year program is theory and clinical instruction in the sciences and basic nursing arts.
 Prepares students for state licensure as a certified nursing assistant.
 Also, assists students who desire for higher level health care career, such as a practical or registered nurse, dental assistant or physical therapist upon graduation.
+Students must receive a "B" or better in Level I to enroll in Level II.
 Prerequisites - desire to work with people, good physical condition and good hand-eye coordination.
 (Strong background in science is recommended.)

 Instructor: Andy Bell